 While Diego was depicting the wider world around him, Frida focused on a much smaller scale, creating works that were intensely personal and uniquely hers.

 She had a lot to grapple with during her time in the city.
-Her mother died and she had a serious miscarriage resulting in hospitalization.
-She painted the trauma in “Henry Ford Hospital,” in which she depicts herself naked on a hospital bed surrounded by memories of the miscarriage.
+Her mother died and she had a serious miscarriage that resulted in hospitalization.
+She painted the trauma in “Henry Ford Hospital,” in which she depicts herself on a hospital bed surrounded by memories of the miscarriage.

-Like Diego she also painted the modern industry surrounding her in Detroit, but did so with her own unique spin.
-Included, too, are depictions of her own Mexican heritage.
+Like Diego, she painted the modern industry surrounding her in Detroit, and also included her Mexican heritage, but she did so with her own unique style that would come to typify her greatest works.

 Although together for most of Frida’s adult life, the couple’s relationship was tumultuous and filled with drama.
-Not long after their return from Detroit they separated after Diego had an affair with Frida’s younger sister.
-They got back together, but then divorced in 1939.
-By the next year they had remarried and remained together until Frida’s death.
+Not long after their return from Detroit, the couple separated after Diego’s affair with Frida’s younger sister.
+They temporarily got back together, but then split up and formally divorced in 1939.
+By the next year they had remarried, and remaining together until Frida’s death.
 Today their reputations have reversed, and Frida’s fame far exceeds that of Diego.